 Complete with a removable catch pan, infinite control burner valves, electronic ignition, this 2 burner Weber gas grill has all the features that you need for hassle-free grilling.
 Despite the open cart design, you can conceal your propane tank behind the perforated screen to improve looks and portability.

-On the downside, while assembly is not difficult, some of the instructions could be a little clearer, so be sure to take your time.
+On the downside, while the assembly is not difficult, some of the instructions could be a little clearer, so be sure to take your time.

 Char-Broil Performance Series 2-Burner Cabinet Gas Grill